limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/shared/README.md

 ### Golden rule

 > replay mode should remain first-class
-> live rerun mode should remain optional
+> live mode should remain optional

-That rule should stay visible in every shared helper decision.
+That rule should stay visible in every shared-helper decision.

 ---